HymanZHAN/xzhan.me/content/english/posts/configuring-wsl-2.md

 - A nice-looking theme.
 I really like the [spaceship theme](https://github.com/denysdovhan/spaceship-prompt)
 - History search with up arrow key

 After searching for a while, I landed on [starship](https://starship.rs/), a Rust-powered and spaceship-inspired cross-shell prompt which also works with Powershell (Yay!! :hugs:), and this nice [zsh-history-substring-search](https://github.com/zsh-users/zsh-history-substring-search) plugin.
-I installed th latter via [homebrew](https://docs.brew.sh/Homebrew-on-Linux).
+I installed the latter via [homebrew](https://docs.brew.sh/Homebrew-on-Linux).
 You can configure them just like I did at the end of the `.zshrc` file.

 ### Typeface & Nerd Font

 As you would expect from a spaceship theme user, I like icons and emojis.
 However, not all emojis look nice in every terminal on every OS.
 On the other hand, nerd font icons are much are consistent and renders nicer in VS Code's built-in terminal.
 You can find [a preset config from starship](https://starship.rs/presets/).

 A nice typeface is also critical to a nice CLI experience.
-As a diehard Consolas fan, I've always been looking around for an open source alternative that I can use across all systems.
+As a diehard Consolas fan, I've always been looking around for an open-source alternative that I can use across all systems.
 Luckily, that mission was recently accomplished: [Code New Roman](https://fontsarena.com/code-new-roman-by-sam-radian/) and its nerd font version [CodeNewRoman Nerd Font](https://www.nerdfonts.com/font-downloads).
 Give them a try if you share the love for Consolas!

 ## Python & Node